 Source: own research

-Last aspects tested for this hypothesis were the motives to stop attending matches in relation to the definition of the fan's fanhood, significant results were achieved for the high ticket prices reason.
-This shows that high tickets prices do not affect fans that defines the team as their life or as a social and family formation activity and they will continue going to matches despite ticket prices.
-Fans that defines the team as something nice to identify with or a fun way to spend time will stop going due to high ticket prices.
-The level of violence does not affect the fans and they will continue going to matches, mainly those that defines the team as their life.
-Regarding the level of the football match the results were significant and mean that the level of the football match does not affect the fans and they will continue going to matches, mainly those that defines the team as their life.
-For the reasons of lack of public transport to the stadium, and lack of parking places at the stadium the results were not significant (see details in Table 3.5.14).
+The last aspects tested for this hypothesis were the motives to stop attending matches in relation to the definition of the fan's fanhood; significant results were achieved for the reason pertaining to high ticket prices.
+This shows that high ticket prices do not affect fans that define the team as their life or as a social and family formation activity and they will continue going to matches despite ticket prices.
+Fans that define the team as something nice to identify with or a fun way to spend time will stop going due to high ticket prices.
+The level of violence does not affect the fans and they will continue going to matches; this holds mainly for those fans that define the team as their life.
+Regarding the level of the football match, the results were significant and mean that the level of the football match does not affect the fans and they will continue going to matches; this holds mainly for those fans that define the team as their life.
+For the reasons of lack of public transport to the stadium, and lack of parking spaces at the stadium the results were not significant (see details in Table 3.5.14).

-Based on the results and conclusions presented above, the hypothesis 'The higher the level of fan loyalty to the club, more he will spend on team related things' was verified.
-The three variables years of fanhood, level of fanhood and change on fanhood that represent the level of loyalty of the fan, show that for example a fan that defines the team as his life, spends more money than other fans, and also that fanhood meaning affects the money spending of a fan.
-Another example is that the higher the level of fanhood is, the fan will buy more tickets for individual matches.
-Yet another example is that the lower level of loyalty of the fan is, less he buys tickets for matches.
-Based on these conclusions a more loyal fan will spend more on team related things.
-Beside the conclusion that directly steams from the hypothesis, some other insights were reached.
-As in the previous hypothesis, also in this one is clear that the behaviour construct influences more on the attitude than the affective and cognitive constructs.
-Another interesting result for the author is that a more veteran fan is, he is less affected by lack of public transport and more by lack of parking places at the stadium and violence.
-Surprisingly the results support the claim that violence affects less on fans with a lower level of fanhood.
+Based on the results and conclusions presented above, the hypothesis 'The higher the level of a fan’s loyalty to the club, the more he will spend on team-related things' was verified.
+The three variables ‘years of fanhood’, ‘level of fanhood’ and ‘changes in fanhood’ that represent the level of loyalty of the fan show that, for example, a fan that defines the team as his life spends more money than other fans, and also that fanhood meaning affects the money spending of a fan.
+Another example is that the higher the level of fanhood is, the more tickets for individual matches the fan will buy.
+Yet another example is that the lower the level of loyalty of the fan is, the fewer tickets he buys for matches.
+Based on these conclusions, a more loyal fan will spend more on team-related things.
+Besides the conclusion that directly stems from the hypothesis, some other insights were reached.
+As in the previous hypothesis, also in this one it is clear that the behaviour construct influences the attitude more than the affective and cognitive constructs do.
+Another interesting result for the author is that the more veteran fan is, the less he is affected by lack of public transport and more by lack of parking spaces at the stadium and violence.
+Surprisingly, the results support the claim that violence affects fans with a lower level of fanhood less.

-The conclusions reached in this study support the conclusion made by Neal (2000) who stated that loyalty had a positive connection to the repetition of the purchase of the same brand by the consumer.
-In addition he reached a conclusion supported by this research results, which is that the football fans have very high level of loyalty to the team which leads to the consumption and money spending regardless of the levels of success of the team.
-This is due to the fact that the factors affecting a fan loyalty to his team are different from those to any other consumer in other markets.
-In contrary Richardson & Dwyer (2003) results show that consumption is connected to the levels of the team success and that is no indication regarding the loyalty levels, meaning that team success has influence on spending habits, but not necessary that loyalty has that same effect.
+The conclusions reached in this study support the conclusion made by Neal (2000), who stated that loyalty had a positive connection to the repetition of the purchase of the same brand by the consumer.
+In addition, he reached a conclusion supported by these research results, which is that football fans have a very high level of loyalty to the team, which leads to consumption and money spending regardless of the levels of success of the team.
+This is due to the fact that the factors affecting a fan’s loyalty to his team are different from those affecting any other consumer in other markets.
+In contrast, the results by Richardson & Dwyer (2003) show that consumption is connected to the levels of team success and that it is no indication of loyalty levels, meaning that team success has an influence on spending habits, but that loyalty does not necessarily have that same effect.